whiskyechobravo/kerko/docs/getting_started.md

     Replace each value with a proper one.
 The meaning of each variable is outlined below:

     - `MYAPP_SECRET_KEY`: This variable is required for generating secure tokens in web forms.
-It should have a secure, random value and it really has to be secret.
+It should have a hard to guess, and should really remain secret.
 For this reason, never add your `.env` file to a code repository.
     - `MYAPP_ZOTERO_API_KEY`: Your Zotero API key, as [created on zotero.org](https://www.zotero.org/settings/keys/new).
 We recommend that you create a read-only API key, as Kerko does not need to write to your